harryheros/HarryWrt/README.md

 ## Default Settings

-- Hostname: `HarryWrt`
+- Hostname: HarryWrt
-- Timezone: `Asia/Hong_Kong`
+- Timezone: Asia/Hong_Kong
-- Default IP: `192.168.1.1`
+- Default LAN IP: 192.168.1.1
-- Default login: `root`
+- Default login: root
 - Default password: (none)

 ---

 ## Web UI Access

-After booting, OpenWrt will obtain an IP address via DHCP.
+After booting, HarryWrt will use the default LAN address and provide DHCP service for connected clients.

 You can access LuCI Web UI at:

 https://192.168.1.1

+Note: Your browser may show an SSL warning due to the self-signed certificate.
+This is normal.

 ---